-- ✓ Regeneration we will deliver our major programmes and projects focussed on making North East Lincolnshire a better place to live, work, invest and visit. - ✓ Environment- we will ensure we have the capacity to keep our streets clean, improve the gateways to the borough and maintain our parks and open spaces for everyone to enjoy. - ✓ Enforcement we will advocate a zero-tolerance model by continual review of the effectiveness of our delivery models, increasing capacity where it is needed and increased police/partnership working that is focus on outcomes. - ✓ Education and Skills we will work with education providers to improve secondary attainment, supporting the development of alternative secondary provision where there are clear benefits. - ✓ Children's Services we will continue to deliver our Children's Transformation programme, focussed on strengthening intervention at an early stage to ensure the best outcomes for families, reducing the number of Children Looked After and costly out of area placements. - ✓ Adult Social Care we will maximise the benefit to North East Lincolnshire through the Integrated Care Partnership arrangements, building on the legacy of the NELC/CCG Union arrangements, to join up Health and Social Care provision in a way that maximises our resources. - ✓ We will work with our communities to develop specific strategies aimed at tackling the issues faced by communities in East and West Marsh, especially in relation to housing. - ✓ We will increase the level of marketing of the area both as a whole and in terms of the unique selling points of Grimsby, Cleethorpes, Immingham and the Wolds, as great places to invest, work, live and visit.
+- ✓ Regeneration we will deliver our major programmes and projects focussed on making North East Lincolnshire a better place to live, work, invest and visit. - ✓ Environment we will ensure we have the capacity to keep our streets clean, improve the gateways to the borough and maintain our parks and open spaces for everyone to enjoy. - ✓ Enforcement we will advocate a zero-tolerance model by continual review of the effectiveness of our delivery models, increasing capacity where it is needed and increased police/partnership working that is focused on outcomes. - ✓ Education and Skills we will work with education providers to improve secondary attainment, supporting the development of alternative secondary provision where there are clear benefits.

-✓ We will work with colleagues from across Greater Lincolnshire to further explore opportunities for collaboration and closer working between the upper tier councils.
+- ✓ Children's Services we will continue to deliver our Children's Transformation programme, focussed on strengthening intervention at an early stage to ensure the best outcomes for families, thus reducing the number of children who become cared for.
+For those who do need care, we will focus on ensuring that their needs are met. - ✓ Adult Social Care we will maximise the benefit to North East Lincolnshire through the Integrated Care Partnership arrangements, building on the legacy of the NELC/CCG Union arrangements, to join up Health and Social Care provision in a way that maximises our resources. - ✓ We will work with our communities to develop specific strategies aimed at tackling the issues faced by communities in East and West Marsh, especially in relation to housing. - ✓ We will increase the level of marketing of the area both as a whole and in terms of the unique selling points of Grimsby, Cleethorpes, Immingham and the Wolds, as great places to invest, work, live and visit. - ✓ We will work with colleagues from across Greater Lincolnshire to further explore opportunities for collaboration and closer working between the upper tier councils.

 To achieve our aims, we recognise that we are working in the shadow of a global pandemic in a way we could never have imagined.
-Throughout the response to the pandemic our authority has worked tirelessly and extremely well with partners and particularly the health and voluntary sectors.
-Taking the positives from this situation, we intend to ensure those partnerships remain strong and successful.
+Throughout the response to the pandemic our authority has worked hard with partners and particularly the health and voluntary sector to ensure those partnerships remain strong and successful.
 This will help us to deal with an increased demand that is anticipated across our services as a direct and indirect impact of COVID-19.
 Such increased demand has been identified within our Covid Health Needs Assessment.